UOW’s editorial style is based on the Style manual for authors, editors and printers, sixth edition.

 - Central China Normal University (CCNU) Wollongong Joint Institute

-For countries and partners, refer as below:
+For regions and partners, refer as below:

 - China (Tianjin Polytechnic University, Beijing Jiao Tong University, Zhengzhou University)

 - Singapore (PSB Academy, Singapore Institute of Management)

 Contact email@example.com for translated names.
 Refer to country, economy and region for correct usage of country, economy and region names.

 / (the slash) do not use slashes to combine thoughts.
 E.g. stay in the estate/house.

 abbreviations/acronyms, should be explained where they first occur on a page or a section, normally in parentheses, then used in following text.
 E.g. The University of Wollongong (UOW), is a global University.
 UOW has nine locations.
 Avoid using acronyms if they are not common terms used by the audience you’re writing for.

 Aboriginal and Torres Strait Islander people.
 Use culturally appropriate and respectful language when writing with, for or about First Nations Australians.
 Refer to the You can’t say that terminology guide as a resource or Contact the Manager, Indigenous Advancement in the Woolyungah Indigenous Centre for advice.